kaichen23/israel-hamas/README.md

 All datasets are saved to JSON type files.
 This repository contains a sample of five hundred submissions, comments, and conversations data, along with an ID file extracted from the complete dataset.
 Please contact the author (**kchen035@usc.edu**) to access the entire dataset.

 ## Keyword Extraction
-Framework

 <img src="framework.jpg" width="700">

 The framework of keyword extraction.
 Initially, we conduct a keyword search on Wikipedia using seed keywords to identify pages related to a specific topic.
 Subsequently, we employ GPT 4 to filter out pages with weak relevance.
 Each page is then sequentially segmented into multiple text chunks, enabling keyword extraction via GPT 4.
-Finally, we concatenate these raw keywords and rank them to form a refined set of keywords for subsequent data collection.\
+Finally, we concatenate these raw keywords and rank them to form a refined set of keywords for subsequent data collection.

 The framework code and the Israel-Hamas Conflict keywords are uploaded to the repository.